davidmoncas/meshroom_CLI/README.md

 ##PATH_OF_FOLDER_TO_PUT_THE_MODEL##
 ##PATH_OF_FOLDER_WITH_IMAGES##
 ```
-The user should provide 3 paths separated by single blank spaces and using absolute paths , paths should be written in quotation marks:
+The user should provide 3 paths separated by single blank spaces and using absolute paths , paths should be written inside quotation marks:
 * The path to the Bin folder, located in the Meshroom directory /aliceVision (in the 2020.1.1 version)
 * The folder for the outputs.
 If the folder doesn't exist the script will create a new one
 * The folder containing the images.
 It should onnly contain image files and nothing else.